 A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

-When my husband and I found out there was a baby growing in my body, of course I was like, "Yayyyy!"
+When my husband and I found out there was a baby growing in my body, I was like, "Yayyyy!"

-And then my insuppressible snobbery came out and was like, "BUT THE BABY STUFF.
-UGH."
+And a little later I was like, "BUT THE BABY STUFF.
+DANG."

 Some women go nuts over precious baby things like tiny newborn-sized moccasins.
 My mind would probably be an easier place to live if I shared those feelings.
 But no. I'm thinking about how useless those tiny moccasins are for tiny humans who DON'T NEED TINY SHOES.